it-projects-llc/addons-dev/mail_attachment_popup/doc/index.rst

 =====

 * Open 'Messaging' menu
-* Open any email that contains image in attachment
+* Find any message with image in attachments
 * Click on the image
-* See the result
+* Browser opens image in popup instead of downloading it